Last updated:

 • One of the hardest-hit communities in Bangladesh is Cox’s Bazar, home to nearly one million Rohingya refugees from Myanmar, including 800,000 people living in the largest and densest refugee camp in the world, Kutupalong.
 This is an extremely vulnerable population, even without a climate disaster.

-Water challenges in India and Bangladesh
+Water challenges in South Asia

 In a statement, India’s Ministry of External Affairs said, “Floods on the common rivers between India and Bangladesh are a shared problem inflicting sufferings to people on both sides, and requires close mutual cooperation towards resolving them.
 As two countries sharing 54 common cross-border rivers, river water cooperation is an important part of our bilateral engagement.
 We remain committed to resolving issues and mutual concerns in water resources and river water management through bilateral consultations and technical discussions.”

-Flooding is a recurrent problem that affects millions of people in both countries annually.
+Flooding is a recurrent problem that affects millions of people annually.
 It is a mix of “geographical, hydrological and meteorological factors, combined with human activities and infrastructure development,” including 30 dams built by India on the numerous cross-border rivers.
 There are concerns that the change in government will affect treaties and agreements governing water between the countries.
 However, Muhammad Yunus, chief advisor of the interim government, suggested that the two countries create a high-level committee to manage flooding.

 The Diplomat said, “By working together on flood forecasting, emergency response and resource management, Bangladesh and India can not only mitigate the impacts of future disasters but also build a foundation for greater cooperation on other shared challenges.”